 How much do you think he charged? $15,000? $20,000? $30,000?

 The total price of his publishing program was $60,000.
 Sixty thousand dollars.
-Two thirds of the average annual wage (in Australia, the average wage is sitting around $80,000 a year).
+Wow.

 I was in the audience as a bit of a corporate spy — doing competitor research and investigating his sales pitch and seeing how I could improve my own.
 And the fact was that, despite the numbers, it worked.
 He had people signing up then and there.

-And it made me wonder, do people know how much it costs to publish a book?
+And it made me wonder, do people know the cost of self-publishing a book?

-At one end of the spectrum you see blogs and forums and Reddits claiming that you can publish a book for next to nothing — get a cover on Fiverr, find a freelancer to proofread, upload it to Amazon and you’re done!
-At the other end of the spectrum you get high-end coaching programs charging tens of thousands to help you put your book into print.
+At one end, blogs and forums and Reddits claim you can publish a book for next to nothing.
+Get a cover on Fiverr.
+Find a freelancer to proofread.
+Upload it to Amazon.
+You’re done!
+At the other end, are high-end coaching programs charging tens of thousands to help get your book into print.

 Surely there must be a middle ground?
-Surely there’s a price point for those who can’t write a cheque for $60,000, but who don’t have the time or desire to learn how to do it all themselves?
+Surely there’s a price point for those who can’t write a cheque for $60,000 but don’t have time (or desire) to learn it all themselves?

-There is.
-I run a company that turns business leaders, entrepreneurs and professional speakers into authors, and in the last four years we’ve helped over 150 professionals turn their intellectual property into published paperbacks.
-I started as a freelancer, then started partnering with external suppliers to offer different parts of the process, and now we manage it all in house.
+At Grammar Factory, we turn business leaders, entrepreneurs and professional speakers into authors.
+In the past six years we’ve helped more than 200 professionals turn their intellectual property into published paperbacks.
+It started as a freelance business, then started partnering with external suppliers to cover different parts of the process.
+Now we manage it all, end-to-end.

-In this guide I’ve outlined how much it really costs to self-publish a book, including a detailed breakdown of costs at every stage of the process.
+In this guide, I’ve outlined the real cost of self-publishing a book, including a detailed breakdown of costs at every stage of the process.

-When I started writing this article, I realised that my figures were based on a number of assumptions.
+When I started writing this article, I realized that my figures were based on a number of assumptions.
 Here they are, to ensure we’re all on the same page: